 Does this look familiar?
 It's my first attempt at a bubbles prayer quilt, one that didn't quite work for a piece on the wall.
 But I didn't toss it because I felt it would work fine as the decorative element of a journal cover of some kind.
 Now that I can take a little breather before starting the next art quilt, this seemed a good time to see if I was right.
 And as you can see, I was.

 I'd printed this free project for a composition book cover off of Sue Bleiweiss's website a while ago.
-I didn't use composition books when I was in school, but got quite enamored of them afterward for my journal writing for some reason.
+[NOTE: This project is no longer available on her website] I didn't use composition books when I was in school, but got quite enamored of them afterward for my journal writing for some reason.
 Haven't written in one for years, and finding this pattern brought back nostalgic thoughts of those post-college years.
 Maybe I'd buy one the next time Staples had a sale.
 It took having this little bit of quilted fancy needing a home to get that composition book purchased.
 Not on sale, but it is an eco version I couldn't resist.

 The pattern turned out to be a starting point for general instructions and dimensions - I deviated from it quite a bit right from the start.
 Instead of fusing my cover fabric to Timtex (why something so stiff?), I applied a fusible mid-weight interfacing.
 If I'd planned to quilt and add design elements over the entire surface, I probably would have opted for something else, but in this case I was just going to add the quilted bubble piece to the front cover area with satin stitching.
 A little basting spray held it in place while I stitched.